-Sayit, feelit is a collaborative project from The HedgeRadio Podcast and The Irish Hospice Foundation, made possible by funding from Creative Ireland.
+Sayit, feelit is a collaborative project from The HedgeRadio Podcast and The Irish Hospice Foundation, made possible with funding from The Creative Ireland Programme .
 The project is a creative response to the themes of dying, death and bereavement during the COVID-19 pandemic.

 Please listen to those stories below.